kovAnya/tweets_project/README.md

 This is a test project for GoIt.
-In this App you may see users Tweets and follow for the users.
+In this App you may see users Tweets and follow for the users